kg4ydw/noacli/Readme.md

 parsing and execution.
 This is the wrapper.
 Wrappers are named, and there is a default wrapper.
 The default wrapper is named bash, which wraps commands with [ 'bash', '-c' ].
-The command itself is fed to this wrapper unquoted and unmodified as the third argument.
+The command itself is fed to this wrapper unquoted and unmodified as the last argument.
 Any quoting will be interpreted by the shell in the wrapper.

 A wrapper can also specify the default destination for its output,